Community Based Corrections Orders in Western Australia

 - Comply with all of the terms of the court order.

-There are 3 requirements of a community based order in Western Australia, and the court must include at least one of them but can include as many as it chooses.
+There are four requirements that can be placed on a community based order in Western Australia.
+The court must include at least one of these requirements and can impose as many as it chooses.

-- Supervision of an offender so that their progress can be monitored and regular counselling given.
+- That the offender be supervised so that their progress can be monitored and regular counselling given.
 The community corrections officer will decide how often the offender must report.
 This may be weekly or more frequently.

-- A program designed to help offenders curb their criminal behaviour using treatment and assessment.
+- That a program be designed to help the offender curb their criminal behaviour using treatment and assessment.
 Treatment may be for any drug or alcohol abuse.
 There may also be a requirement to attend an educational, training, vocational or personal development program.
 The court can also direct that the offender lives at a specific location so they can attend the relevant program.

-- Community service may be part of the community based order.
+- That the offender undertake community service.
 The number of hours to be worked under the order will be between 40 and 120 hours.
-In each 7 day period at least 12 hours must be worked.
+In each seven day period at least 12 hours must be worked.
 Community service may involve working with an organisation or the offender may have to join a group who are allocated work on outdoor community projects.

-In Western Australia the court also has the power to make a spent conviction order at the time that they make the community based order.
+In Western Australia the court also has the power to make a spent conviction order at the time that it makes a community based order.
 This means that once the period of the community based corrections order has been successfully completed, the offender does not have to reveal the details of the conviction to anyone, except in exceptional circumstances.